B3nac/InjuredAndroid/InjuredAndroid-FlagWalkthroughs.md

 ```

-In strings.xml search for R.string.cmVzb3VyY2VzX3lv and submit the value as the flag.
+2. In strings.xml search for R.string.cmVzb3VyY2VzX3lv.

 `<string name="cmVzb3VyY2VzX3lv">F1ag_thr33</string>`

+3. Submit the value as the flag.

 ---

 ### Flag 4 - 4_overdone_omelets

-Find where the bob variable is called from.
+1. Find where the bob variable is located.

 ```java